miurahr/omegat-textra-plugin/README.md

 ## Configuration

-You can configure the plugin using **Options > Machine Translate > TexTra > Options**.
+You can enable the plugin using **Options > Preferences... > Machine Translation** to check `Textra by NICT` on.
+After enables configurations, it is nessesary to configure TexTra username, API key and secret on a dialog shown when pushing **Configure** button.
+These information can be obtained from a link shown on the dialog.
-After setting configurations, you may enable plugin at **Options > Machine Translate > TexTra > Enable** When enabled, machine translations suggestions will apear in the Machine Translation pane automatically.
+After configured, suggestions will apear in the Machine Translation pane automatically.

-## TexTra Terms
+## TexTra Terms and API key

 You need to agree NICT TexTra Service terms  and  get an account (username, api key and api secret) to use this plugin with OmegaT.
 The terms show at